airbr/front-end-dev-book/README.md

 `Chapter 4: Flexbox`
 --
 Learning [Flexbox in WDI 7](https://github.com/ATL-WDI-Curriculum/css-flexbox) supplemented with games such as [Flexbox froggy](http://flexboxfroggy.com/) turned out to be very memorable.
-This was because I went home and shared the fact I learned about flexbox to some friends and was surprised as some very senior/experienced IT people I knew were interested as this Flexbox approach was just as new to them as it was for me.
+This was because I went home one day and  was surprised as I talked to some very senior/experienced IT friends who were just as new Flexbox as I was.
+As it turns out, some problems just before Flexbox really seem like the ['bad old days'](https://github.com/philipwalton/solved-by-flexbox).

-This chapter in the BNR book much like the WDI class is invaluable and accurately represents the state of the 'art' of CSS - as in, it puts a lot of hacky, undesirable practices such as floats and others largely behind us.
+This chapter in the BNR book much like the WDI class is invaluable and accurately represents the state of the 'art' in this area.

 **Highlights/gaps in my knowledge:**